Kopp, Northwestern hang on to beat Nebraska 62-57

 EVANSTON, Ill.
+(AP) — Northwestern coach Chris Collins saw his team playing music and dancing and bumping chests.
+He hopes the celebrations happen on a more regular basis.

-(AP) — Miller Kopp scored 15 points, and Northwestern snapped a five-game losing streak, hanging on to beat Nebraska 62-57 Saturday.
+Miller Kopp scored 15 points, and Northwestern snapped a five-game losing streak, hanging on to beat Nebraska 62-57 Saturday.

+“Obviously, the understatement of the year is it’s a big win for us,” Collins said.

 Northwestern (6-9, 1-4 Big 10) led by as much as 18 in the first half and came out on top after things got close in the final minutes.

-Nebraska’s Cam Mack nailed a 3 from the right to cut it to 60-57 with 51 seconds left.
-After the Wildcats’ Pete Nance missed from beyond the arc, Pat Spencer blocked a potential tying 3 from the wing by Dachon Burke Jr. Kopp then made two free throws with nine seconds left to seal Northwestern’s first win since Dec.
+Kopp missed three consecutive 3-pointers late in the game.
+And the Wildcats missed the front ends of three straight one-and-ones before Nebraska’s Cam Mack banked a 3 from the right to cut it to 60-57 with 51 seconds left.

+After the Wildcats’ Pete Nance missed from beyond the arc, Pat Spencer appeared to tip a potential tying 3 from the wing by Dachon Burke Jr. Kopp then made two free throws with nine seconds left to seal Northwestern’s first win since Dec.
 15 against Southern Illinois-Edwardsville.

-Spencer scored 14, and Northwestern matched a season high by making 10 of 29 3-pointers.
+Spencer scored 14, and the Wildcats matched a season high by making 10 of 29 3-pointers, though they cooled off in a big way after a scorching start.
+They went from making 8 of 14 in the first half to 2 of 15 in the second against a tighter defense.

+“It was just a really good win,” Collins said.
+“A lot of times, people don’t realize the commitment that goes in for these players in between games, what they have to do with their bodies — whether it be strength and conditioning, lifting weights, eating right, sleep.
+Oh yeah, they go to Northwestern as well. … You put that kind of investment into it and you don’t get to taste some success, it can be hard.”

 Nebraska (7-9, 2-3) simply came out flat after a win over Iowa that might have been its best performance.
 And coach Fred Hoiberg took the loss in his first game in the Chicago area since the NBA’s Bulls fired him early last season.